frintjs/frint/packages/frint-cli/README.md

 ### `init`

-Scaffolds a new FrintJS application in current directory:
+Scaffolds a new FrintJS application in the current directory:

 ```
 $ mkdir my-directory && cd my-directory